 Block texts from known contacts and phone numbers

-Blocking texts in iOS requires a little more than simply blocking the phone number or contact in question, even though that will stop you from receiving notifications from those people when they try to reach out.
+Blocking texts in iOS is easy.
 For messages specifically, tap the message from the contact you want to block, then tap Details in the top-right corner.
 Again, in the top-right corner, you’ll want to tap the “i” icon to open the Info page, then tap Block this Caller at the bottom of the page.

 Another way is to go to Settings > Messages > Blocked and tap Add New to add a new blocked contact.
 Using either method, you’ll not only block messages, but also phone calls and FaceTime calls.
 This saves you from having to go to the Phone and FaceTime apps and settings to block the same person.